AUGUST 2014 PERFORMANCES!

-For more information go to the:
+For more information and updates go to the:

 EAST BAY CENTER FOR THE PERFORMING ARTS CELEBRATES THE INSPRING WORK OF RICHMOND NATIVE AND FACULTY MEMBER, DOLORES “LOLIS” GARCÍA.